 A health and wellness coach (or simply “health coach”) can serve as a guide on your journey.
 By partnering with a health coach, you experience the powerful message that you are not alone.
 Connecting with a coach and with a deeper community of past, current, and future fellow travelers through groups such as LACNETS cultivates and inspires resilience.
 These experiences positively influence the traveller’s narrative to create one of resilience.

 My health coach has given me a life jacket.
 My coach, like the life jacket, kept my head above the uncertainty and sometimes murky waters of cancer.
 Doctors work diligently to save our bodies, my health coach works diligently to save our lives.
 She is giving us the tools, to not just live in cancer, but to THRIVE through cancer.

 Interested parties can click here to find out more information.

-LACNETS is offering a series of one-on-one telephonic coaching sessions (8-10 total) to NET patients and caregivers within the Southern California region who are motivated to invest in their own self-care.
+LACNETS is offering a series of one-on-one telephonic coaching sessions (8-10 total) to NET patients and caregivers within the United States who are motivated to invest in their own self-care.
 Coaching sessions occur weekly or biweekly for approximately 3-5 months.
 The first 8 sessions are FREE OF CHARGE TO THE CLIENT.
 Two additional optional sessions are offered at a reduced cost.

 Session #1: Review the client’s current state of health.